Skip to content

 Is It Hard to Get Into College of Western Idaho?
 Acceptance Rate & Requirements

 As a public institution in Nampa, Idaho, College of Western Idaho enrolls students across a range of programs.
-The school reports a graduation rate of roughly 29%.
+The graduation rate is roughly 29%.

 Can I Afford It?